 Class and school-sponsored club fundraising activities must have an adult sponsor who is willing to supervise the activities and the students participating.

 Approval:

-Requests for fundraising events and collection drives must be formally submitted in advance to the Advancement Office and approved by the Headmaster.
+Requests for fundraising events and collection drives must be formally submitted in advance to the Office of the Headmaster and approved by the Headmaster.

 Scheduling: